killercoda/scenario-examples/mv_indexes_lab_2/step2.md

 ## Global Indexes – on Terminal #2

-The data model in Scylla partitions data between cluster nodes using a partition key, which is defined in the database schema.
+The data model in ScyllaDB partitions data between cluster nodes using a partition key, which is defined in the database schema.
 This is an efficient way to look up rows because you can find the node hosting the row by hashing the partition key.

 However, this also means that finding a row using a non-partition key requires a full table scan which is inefficient.